Choosing paper for children doesn’t have to be complicated! Here is the Artful Parent’s guide to picking the best paper for your kids’ art activities.

 When choosing paper for children and their art activities, you’ll want to consider what art materials the kids will be using with the paper as well as value (which I define as a good intersection of quality and price).

-If you’re only going to get one kind of paper, this is the kind I would suggest (or something similar).
+If you’re only going to get one kind of paper, this is the kind we would suggest (or something similar).

-We also like and use this heavyweight (80 lb) white sulphite paper for all-around use.
+We also like this heavyweight (80 lb) white sulphite paper for all-around use, as well as this mixed media paper.

 Paper for watercolor painting